We’ve got emissions targets to aim for. Find out what we’re doing to prepare our communities for the changing climate.

 Residents and businesses have access to a car-sharing fleet of zero-exhaust-emission vehicles from Zilch at locations throughout the city.
 The Council has greatly reduced its vehicle fleet and is using these vehicles.

-We’ve improved bus shelters, built dedicated bus lanes and bus lounges make it more convenient and comfortable to use public transport.
+We’ve improved bus shelters and built dedicated bus lanes and bus lounges making it more convenient and comfortable to use public transport.

 Around 3000 schoolchildren learn to bike safely using our bike skills training programme every year.
 These courses are also available for adults who want to gain bike confidence and use the cycle network.